SiebeBaree/SiebeBaree/README.md

   <h1>Hi there, I'm Siebe <img src="https://media.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif" width="30"></h1>

-  My name is Siebe.
-I live in Limburg, Belgium.
-I am a student at PXL. </br>
+  👋 Hi, I'm Siebe!
+I'm currently living in Limburg, Belgium, and studying at PXL.
+As a passionate developer, I'm always working on exciting projects to improve my programming skills and broaden my expertise.

-  I'm currently working on some projects to improve my programming skills. </br>
+  💻 My top programming languages are JavaScript, TypeScript, and Dart, and I enjoy exploring new technologies and frameworks to create impactful solutions.

-  My favorite programming languages are JavaScript, TypeScript & Dart </br>
+  Feel free to check out my work and connect with me! 😄

   ## 🛠 Languages, Tools & Frameworks